rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/create-debug-environment.md

 ### Create Cloud Routed Network

-Follow these steps to create a device routed network.
-Make sure you have a rapyuta.io registered device with docker runtime and AMD64 architecture available.
+Follow these steps to create a cloud routed network.

 1. On the left navigation bar, click **NETWORKS**.
 2. Click **ADD NEW ROUTED NETWORK**.